intuitymedialab/kopernikus/Hardware/customParts/customParts.md

 # Custom Parts

+The 3D models were created with [Rhino 3D](https://www.rhino3d.com) - a commercial NURBS modelling software.

+We uploaded both the NURBS and mesh-based models of Kopernikus, so you will be able to work with it.

+## Download

+-> NURBS (3dm format, zipped)

+-> MESH (stl format, zipped)

+## 3D Printing | Individual components

 | parts count | name | filename |
 | --- | --- | --- |
 | 2 | Wheel Mount | 170920_motorwheel.stl |